List of gay villages

+The first temporary Rainbow Crossing in Australia on Oxford Street in Sydney's "gayborhood" of Darlinghurst.
+It was first installed in February 2013 for the Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.

 This is a list of gay villages, areas with generally recognized boundaries that unofficially form a social center for LGBTQ people.
 They tend to contain a number of gay lodgings, B&Bs, bars, clubs and pubs, restaurants, cafés, and other similar businesses.
 Some may be gay getaways, such as Provincetown or Guerneville.